Washington seeks to preserve 'strategic interests' with Riyadh despite uproar

 “We continue to view as achievable the twin imperatives of protecting America and holding accountable those responsible for the killing of Mr Khashoggi,” Pompeo said.

-Trump expressed similar sentiments, calling Saudi Arabia’s initial denial of Khashoggi’s killing “one of the worst [cover-ups] in the history of cover-ups,” but hesitating when asked about the future of the US-Saudi relationship.
+Trump expressed similar sentiments, calling Saudi Arabia’s initial denial of Khashoggi’s killing at the Istanbul consulate “one of the worst [cover-ups] in the history of cover-ups,” but hesitating when asked about the future of the US-Saudi relationship.

 “I don’t want to lose all of that [Saudi] investment that’s being made in our country.
 I don’t want to lose a million jobs.
 I don’t want to lose a $110 billion in terms of investment,” Trump said, offering an inflated assessment of the value of Saudi purchases of US military equipment.

-US Treasury Secretary Steven Mnuchin met on October 22 in Riyadh with Crown Prince Mohammed bin Salman bin Abdulaziz to discuss topics, including Khashoggi’s killing.
+US Treasury Secretary Steven Mnuchin met on October 22 in Riyadh with Crown Prince Mohammed bin Salman bin Abdulaziz to discuss topics, including the Khashoggi case.
 The two men “addressed combating terrorist financing, implementing Iran sanctions, Saudi economic issues and the investigation,” Treasury Department spokesman Tony Sayegh said.

 The Saudi Press Agency said the men “stressed the importance of the Saudi-US strategic partnership” and discussed trade, investment and “joint efforts in the fight against corruption and the financing of terrorism.”